 Introduction

-Dear friend, can you sense the shift taking place it?
-How much warmth the soils are holding as abundance peaks in the landscape?
-How the days are beginning to shorten as our journey toward the dark has begun?
-It is almost imperceptible, but for those who have keen senses, the signs are all around us.
-Here in the Piedmont the plant kingdom is pregnant with fruits, the first leaves are beginning to yellow and some have already made it to the ground; grasses are browning in some places and most fledglings have left their nests.
-The descending time is on its way .
+Can you sense the subtle shift taking place it?
+How the days are shortening as we edge toward the dark time?
+It's almost imperceptible, but for those of us with keen senses, the signs are all around.
+Here the plant kingdom is pregnant with fruits, the first leaves are yellowing and some are already falling to the ground.
+At this point in the season, most fledglings have left their nests.
+The descending time is here.

-It's incredible how quickly the landscape begins to change once the fruits of Summer begin to arrive.
-The great buildup of energy that has gone into the growing season is finally manifesting into plentiful harvest.
+It's incredible how quickly the landscape changes once the fruits of Summer are here.
+The great buildup of energy that's gone into tending and growing is finally manifesting into plentiful harvest. dreams embodWe are all gifts from and of this land dee gifts of expression from the land.
 Here in our own garden the peppers, squash and tomatoes are well on their way, and we can't seem to keep up with canning our cucumbers.
-Although it seems like summer stretches on - which in terms of the heat and humidity it does - the sun's light and the creative yang energy is already waning.
-Every day there are small signs that indicate the colder days ahead.
+Although it seems like summer stretches on - which in terms of the heat and humidity it does - the Sun's light and the creative yang energy is already waning.
+Every day there are small signs that indicate colder days ahead.

 What is Lúnasa?